noahbruderer/morphosnaker/README.md

 # MorphoSnaker

-MorphoSnaker is a comprehensive Python package for image processing, denoising, and segmentation, primarily designed for microscopy and biological imaging applications.
+MorphoSnaker is a Python package for image processing, denoising, and segmentation, primarily designed for microscopy and biological imaging applications.

 ## Features